lyteword/chspurgeon-tod/volume-3/psalm-71.md

 **Verses 13-14.**

-1\.What the wicked gain by opposing the righteous: Let them, etc. Ps 71:13.
+1\.
+What the wicked gain by opposing the righteous: Let them, etc. Ps 71:13.

-2\.What the righteous gain from being opposed by them, Ps 71:14: *But I,* etc.
+2\.
+What the righteous gain from being opposed by them, Ps 71:14: *But I,* etc.

 **Verse 14.** See "Spurgeon's Sermons, "No. 998; "More and More."

 **Verse 15.**

-1\.The determination avowed.
+1\.
+The determination avowed.

 (a) To recount the instances of the divine faithfulness in his deliverances.